 - Lettuce (Parris Island romaine is one of my favorites!
 These lettuce starts are easy to plop in the ground after the heat of the summer has passed.)

-Following is the list of fall crops you can sow this month.
+Following is the list of fall crops you can sow in August.